-Generating Facilities must deliver the electric energy generated by the facility to PJM at the point(s) of interconnection in the form of 3 phase, 60-Hertz alternating current at the nominal system voltage at the point of interconnection.
+The Generator must deliver the electric energy generated by the facility to PJM at the point(s) of interconnection in the form of 3 phase, 60-Hertz alternating current at the nominal system voltage at the point of interconnection.

-Generating Facilities and their protective systems (relaying, V/Hz, etc.) should meet the frequency guidelines listed in PJM Manual M-36, System Restoration, section 2.3, to coordinate with system preservation under-frequency load shedding.
-Additionally, Generating Facilities and their protective systems should be capable of operation at over-frequency up to 61.7 Hz for a limited duration.
+Generators and their protective systems (relaying, V/Hz, etc.) should meet the frequency guidelines listed in PJM Manual M-36, System Restoration, section 2.3, to coordinate with system preservation under-frequency load shedding.
+Additionally, generators and their protective systems should be capable of operation at over-frequency up to 61.7 Hz for a limited duration.
 Refer to NERC Reliability Standard PRC-024, Generator Frequency and Voltage Protective Relay Settings.
-For Generating Facilities connected to radial distribution lines of voltage less than 50 kV, refer to the ride through guidance document posted at https://www.pim.com/planning/design-engineering/to-tech-standards.aspx for additional guidance.

-At no time shall the operation of the Generating Facility, including the associated generators or any of their auxiliary devices, result in an electrical output in which harmonic distortion exceeds the recommended limits contained in IEEE Standard 519, which defines voltage waveform and harmonic content.
+At no time shall the operation of the generating facility, including the associated generators or any of their auxiliary devices, result in an electrical output in which harmonic distortion exceeds the recommended limits contained in IEEE Standard 519, which defines voltage waveform and harmonic content.